School Marketing's Unlikely Future

 Implicit message: "We are here, and we are going to stay.
 We offer the highest quality education there is.
 Otherwise, we would not be comfortable paying for this ad."

-The copy used in these ads is often generic and safe.
-Most of the messaging looks the same:
+The copy used in these ads is often safe.
+Most of the messaging looks similar:

 - “A warm, nurturing environment.”